sagemath/sage/src/doc/en/developer/walkthrough.rst

 First, open a shell (for instance, Terminal on Mac) and check that Git works::

+    $ git --version
-    [alice@localhost ~]$ git
+    git version xyz
-    usage: git [--version] [--help] [-C <path>] [-c name=value] ...
-    The most commonly used git commands are: add        Add file contents to the index
-    ...
-       tag        Create, list, delete or verify a tag object signed with GPG

-    'git help -a' and 'git help -g' lists available subcommands and some concept guides.
-See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.

-Don't worry about the giant list of subcommands.
-You really only need a handful of them for effective development, and we will walk you through them in this guide.
 If you got a "command not found" error, then you don't have Git installed; now is the time to install it.
 See :ref:`section-git-install` for instructions.

 Because we also track who does what changes with Git, you must tell Git how you want to be known.
 Check if Git knows you::

-    [alice@localhost ~]$ git config --global user.name
+    $ git config --global user.name
     Alice Adventure
-    [alice@localhost ~]$ git config --global user.email
+    $ git config --global user.email
     alice@wonderland.com

-If you have multiple computers, then use the same name on each of them.
+If you see your name and email address, then you are all set.
 This name/email combination ends up in commits.
 So if it's not set yet, do it now before you forget!
 This only needs to be done once.
 See :ref:`section-git-setup-name` for instructions.